KelvinLaw-jpg/Job-Simulation-and-Practice/Forage/CybersecurityWorkShopByTelstra.md

 Main Point of this email
 1. Give a brief background on the event, including time, who, and what
 2. Clearly state what has been affected and their versions
-3. Reason why on why the breach happened and provide solution
+3. Reason on why the breach occured and provide solution, and ask for engineers to be on standby mode for mitigation
 4. Follow up with additional details if needed

 ---